dapplets/dapplet-docs/docs/ex08-site-adapter.md

 },
 ```

-Also in the **contextBuilder** you have to get all properties for the context.
+Also in the **contextBuilder** you have to get all the properties for the context.
 There is a function that recives the node given by the **contextSelector**.

 ```typescript
 contextBuilder: (searchNode: any): ContextBuilder => ({